octobercms/docs/3.x/element/form/widget-pagefinder.md

 ```

 ::: tip
-View the [Link filter article](../../markup/filter/link.md) to learn more.
+View the [Link filter article](../../markup/filter/link.md) to learn more about processing page finder references.
 :::

 ## Creating New Page Types